BrandonWoodward/BetfairDotNet/README.md

 // Returns the SessionToken and the error code if unsuccessful var session = await client.Login.CertificateLogin();
 ```

-You can also provide just your username and password:
+You can also provide just your username and password.
+This is recommended if you're creating your own login form.

 ```csharp
 // Enter your credentials here